alefisico/coffea4bees/README.md

 ## Information for the container

 This packages uses its own container.
 It is based on `coffeateam/coffea-dask:latest` including some additional python packages.
 This container is created automatically in the gitlab CI step **IF** the name of the branch (and the merging branch in the case of a pull request to the master) starts with `container_`.
-Additionally, one can take a look at the file [Dockerfile](Dockerfile) which is the script used to create the container.
+Additionally, one can take a look at the file [Dockerfile](Dockerfile) which is the one used to create the container.

 ### Python sytle tips: